elementary/website/TRANSLATE.md

 ## Adding a new language to the list on the website

 The list of available languages is hard-coded in [`_templates/l10n.php`](https://github.com/elementary/mvp/blob/master/_templates/l10n.php#L2).
-If a new language is complete, you can add it by appendding it to the list.
+If a new language is complete, you can add it by appending it to the list.
 Languages are sorted by index (see [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)) and are localized.